BrenoAlberto/FindRestaurantes/README.md

 ```
 mongod
 ```
-And then start the server
+And then, on another prompt, start the server

 ```
 node index.js